zjack8/HelloWorld/README.md

 ## Hello World Showcase

 Welcome to the Hello World Showcase!
-This project serves as a testament to the versatility and proficiency in various programming languages.
-Whether you're a beginner seeking examples or an experienced developer exploring different languages, this collection of simple programs, code snippets, games, and algorithms has something for everyone.
+This project serves as a testament to the versatility and proficiency of various programming languages.

 ### About the Project